 Mosquitoes, like most nocturnal insects, are nocturnal.
-Mosquitoes are not attracted to light (nor are they repelled by it).
-They use “seeable” light to assist them navigate from one location to another.
+Mosquitoes are not attracted to light (nor repelled by it).
+They use “seeable” light to assist them in navigating from one location to another.
 However, they do not sense light in the same manner that we do.

-Mosquitoes migrate from one location to another by angling themselves in reference to natural light (typically the moon and stars).
+Mosquitoes migrate from one location to another by angling themselves about natural light (typically the moon and stars).

-This makes it harder for them to maintain a proper angle in regard to the light and, to some extent, disorients them.
-However, they do their best to utilise even artificial light to assist them travel.
+This makes it harder for them to maintain a proper angle regarding the light and, to some extent, disorients them.
+However, they do their best to utilize even artificial light to assist them in travel.

 Mosquitoes are primarily drawn to carbon dioxide, sweat, body heat, and body odor.

 This is how they get their nourishment… from us!
 And, on occasion, animals.

 Is it true that mosquitoes are attracted to light?